-- Parent material: Fertility of a soil depends on the chemical composition of parent material from which it derived.
+- Parent material: The fertility of soil depends on the chemical composition of the parent material from which it is derived.

-- Topography: Soils on the upper slope are less fertile than the soils on lower slope because high leaching and erosion on upper slope.
+- Topography: Soils on the upper slope are less fertile than the soils on a lower slope because of high leaching and erosion on the upper slope.

-- Climate: In tropical climate decomposition of organic matter is faster than temperate climate.
-Thus soils of tropical regions are less fertile when compared to temperate region.
+- Climate: In tropical climates decomposition of organic matter is faster than in temperate climates.
+Thus soils of tropical regions are less fertile when compared to the temperate regions.

-- Physical Condition of Soil: The soil texture and soil structure influence the soil fertility.
+- Physical Condition of Soil: The soil texture and soil structure influence soil fertility.

 Importance of Soil Fertility